Fill form to unlock content

 Despite their highly trained eyes, doctors don’t always get important details right.
 Tumor samples are complex—each one contains 10 to 30 parameters that must be analyzed to determine whether the cells are cancerous, how fast they are dividing, and how healthy or unhealthy they look as compared with normal tissue, among other factors.

-“Studies asking multiple pathologists to analyze the same tissue sample have found 20% to 30% disagreement among the diagnoses, says Jarvis Yu-Chieh Lin, Chief Technology Officer at JelloX.
-“This means that there is a chance that patients might receive incorrect information about their disease status, thus delaying proper treatment.”
+“Studies asking multiple pathologists to analyze the same tissue sample have found 20% to 30% disagreement among the diagnoses,” says Yen-Yin Lin, Chief Executive Officer at JelloX.
+“This means that there is a chance that patients might receive incomplete information about their disease status, thus delaying proper treatment.”

 Misdiagnosis can be very painful for patients.
 They might miss a good chance to use the best drug for fighting their cancer earlier or undergo chemotherapy they may not need.

 To improve diagnostic capabilities without breaking the bank, Lin and his colleagues set out to create an edge solution that could quickly uncover and digest far more information than pathologists can see—without the need for installing expensive graphics equipment.